dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

-1. The **Infrastructure Team** is responsible for recovery of the Dynaton Data hosted environment, network devices, and all servers.
-Members of the team include personnel who are also responsible for the daily operations and maintenance of Dynaton Data.
+1. The **Infrastructure Team** is responsible for recovery of the Dynaton hosted environment, network devices, and all servers.
+Members of the team include personnel who are also responsible for the daily operations and maintenance of Dynaton.
 The team leader is the Founder and directs the Infrastructure Team.
 2. The **Engineering Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
 The team leader is the Founder and directs the Engineering Team.

 Members of the Infrastructure and Engineering teams must maintain local copies of the contact information from [§13.2](#13.2-line-of-succession).
 Additionally, the Founder must maintain a local copy of this policy in the event Internet access is not available during a disaster scenario.